 To check whether you’re using a 32-bit or 64-bit version of Windows 10, open the Settings app by pressing Windows+I, and then head to System > About.
 On the right side, look for the “System type” entry.
 It will show you two pieces of information—whether you’re using a 32-bit or 64-bit operating system and whether you have a 64-bit capable processor.

 If you’re running Windows 8, head to Control Panel > System.
 You can also hit Start and search for “system” to find the page quickly.
 Look for the “System type” entry to see whether your operating system and processor are 32-bit or 64-bit.

-If you’re using Windows 7 or Windows Vista, all you have to do is pop open your start menu, right-click on the Computer item, and then choose Properties.
+If you’re using Windows 7 or Windows Vista, hit Start, right-click “Computer,” and then choose “Properties.”

 On the “System” page, look for the “System type” entry to see whether your operating system is 32-bit or 64-bit.
 Note that, unlike in Windows 8 and 10, the “System type” entry in Windows 7 does not show whether your hardware is 64-bit capable.